dayzongithub/dayznotes/README.md

 - The village to the East of Elektro around a T split (short end towards the sea) has a police station and in front of it a water pump.
 - The village in the South-Eastern corner of the map but on a hill (not near the sea) there is a water pump in the garden of a red building.
 - The tiny village a quite a bit south-east of a Big radio tower (next to a smaller one and couple of old tanks) has a water pump close to a house and a tree whith not too much zombies nearby.
 Neighboring village more South western (with bigger houses) has a pond.
+- Most villages seem to have a water pump, but they're not always easy to spot.

 ### Survival tips